rjw57/buri/docs/lcd-display.md

 According to the [datasheet], the display is controlled by writing to register 0 (which is at $DFF0 using the circuit above) and data is written to register 1 (exposed at $DFF1).
-The control bytes we need to send are:
+The control bytes I need to send are:

 * $38: enable 8-bit mode, 2 line display and 5&times;8 font.
 * $0D: switch display on and have "blinking block"-style cursor.